Machine-Learning Characterization of Intermittency in Relativistic Pair Plasma Turbulence: Single and Double Sheet Structures: Additional simulation data

 We downsample the dataset by a factor of four in each dimension such that $\Delta x = 4 c/\omega_{\rm p}$ and trained \awesom\ on the resulting data.
-We set $N = 160^3$, $X = 61$, $Y = 55$, and $\alpha_0 = 0.05$ in \awesom.
+We set $N = 160^3$, $X = 91$, $Y = 37$, and $\alpha_0 = 0.1$ in \awesom.
 Four features are used, similar to the freely evolving turbulence case: \jpar, \jasym, \bperp, and \epar.

-Fig.~\ref{fig:driven_res} shows a $xy$-slice plot of this simulation with a SOM~realization.
+Figure~\ref{fig:fig_driven} shows a $xy$-slice plot of this simulation with a SOM~realization after separation of single and double current sheets, as detailed in Section~\ref{subsec:separate}.
 In general, the intermittent structures in this domain are identified by \awesom.
-Cluster 2 (green) and cluster 5 (brown) are locations of individual current sheets, while cluster 1 (orange) is found in the location between current sheets of opposing flows (i.e., double sheets).
-Meanwhile, cluster 0 (blue) and cluster 3 (red) are locations where \epar\ is high, and cluster 4 (purple) contains the remaining of the background plasma.
+Cluster 0 (blue) and cluster 4 (purple) are single current sheets that are aligned and anti-aligned with $\mathbf{B}$, respectively.
+Cluster 1 (orange) are double current sheets.
+Meanwhile, cluster 3 (red) and cluster 5 (brown) are locations where \epar\ is high, and cluster 6 (white) are locations of the background plasma.
+The volume-filling fraction of each cluster-of-interest (for clusters $k = $ 0, 1, 2, ...) is: $n_{{\rm fill},\ k} \approx 0.09\%, 0.91\%, 0\%, 0.70\%, 0.37\%, 0.57\%, {\rm and}\ 97.36\%$.

-Notably, the volume-filling fraction of the sheets is much smaller than that found in the freely-evolving turbulence simulation, $n_{\rm fill,1+2} \approx 3\%$.
+Notably, the volume-filling fraction of the sheets is much smaller than that found in the freely-evolving turbulence simulation, $n_{\rm fill,0+1+4} \approx 1.37\%$.
 Given the similar (down-sampled) resolution of both the decaying turbulence and driven turbulence box, such a discrepancy in volume-filling fractions may be explained by the different modes of perturbation, or by the size of the turbulence driver ($l_0 = L/2$, vs. $L/4$\ in the decaying turbulence simulation).
 Alternatively, the difference seen here could be due to a transient turbulent effect such as a flare, that is inadequately captured by individual snapshots.
+The largest current sheets in the continuously driven turbulent domain could be sourced by the external driving mechanism, rather than the non-linear turbulent cascade, and, hence, we do not expect the double sheets to be as prominent in this simulation compared to the fiducial case presented in the main text.
+Nevertheless, the analysis shows qualitatively similar results to the freely-evolving turbulence simulations.